Lemonade $20 vs Trupanion $60 vs Embrace $40 — Pays Faster 2026?

 FAQ

-Q: Is pet insurance a waste of money if my pet stays healthy?
-A: If your pet never needs major medical care, you'll spend $4,000-5,000 in premiums over their lifetime with nothing to show for it.
+If your pet never needs major medical care, you'll spend $4,000-5,000 in premiums over their lifetime with nothing to show for it.
 But 1 in 3 pets need emergency care annually, and the average emergency vet bill is $800-1,500.
 Over a 10+ year lifespan, the odds of at least one major expense ($3,000+) are roughly 85%.
 Pet insurance is financial protection against the realistic probability of an expensive surprise.

-Q: Should I get accident-only or accident + illness?
-A: Accident + illness.
-Accident-only plans ($10/month) cover injuries from falls, car hits, ingesting foreign objects, etc. But illness is where the big bills live, cancer, organ disease, chronic conditions.
-The $15-30/month difference between accident-only and full coverage is worth it.
+Get accident plus illness coverage.
+Accident-only plans ($10/month) cover injuries from falls, car hits, and ingested foreign objects.
+But illness is where the big bills live — cancer at $5,000-20,000, chronic organ disease, diabetes requiring lifelong insulin.
+The $15-30/month difference between accident-only and full coverage pays for itself with one illness diagnosis.

 Related Pet Guides